-Sco ring C riteria Points Possible Describe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to water quality the BMP(s) will achieve. (up to 15 Points) 15 c conduct enefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be ucted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s). cant is required to provide 1 : 16 • Ty /pes(s) of BMP(s) proposed • N umber of each BMP type • To otal drainage area(s) contributing to each BMP type ercent of drainage area(s) that is/are considered priority la ommercial, mixed urban, public transportation stations) nd uses (i.e., high o density residential, industrial, pplicant must also provide geospatial information (through ge area(s) and BMP location(s) for the project.
-ArcGIS and/or Goo gle Earth) that identifies the Reduction Benefits: Based on treatment capacity and BMI equation: $(A \times 3) + (B \times 3) + (C \times 6) = (up to 12 points)^{1}$ • • • • efit will be calculated using the 12 Line Factor Points Available Α Fractional percent of 1 year, 1-hour event flowrate discharging from priority land uses to the BMP(s) 0 to 1 В Fractional percent of 85th percentile, 24-hr design event that is treated by a low-impact development (LID) or treatment control BMP 2 0 to 1.5 С BMP Multiplier: 1/3 point for high capacity systems 2/3 point for filters/biofilters 1 point for zero-discharge BMPs 0 to 1 re not expected to calculate the score for question 2 and question questions based on the application materials provided by the app onsultant will provide the analysis clude high capacity systems (i.e. hydrodynamic separators), filters /infiltration). s/biofilters, or zero-dis charge BMPs (i.e., ective will the proposed project be in dealing with the more $(up\ to\ 10\ points)$ e visible forms of po llutants, such as a litter and 10 5.
-W hat oth ner BMP types were considered for this project?
-Why was t the proposed BMP (chosen?
-(5 points) 5 nformation on proposed BMP performance efficiency and/ccapacity, flow capacity, etc. (up to 6 points) or effectiveness, inc luding pollutant capture, 6 - leadiness: The project schedule will be reviewed by the evold BMP will be operational following the OCTA Board of Dir 6 ess tha I - 8 mo ' ' ' 12 months e than 12 months (2 points) (1 point)
+Sc oring C riteria Points Possible 1. cribe the need for the selected BMP(s), including nexus to transportation pollutants, and detail the benefits to er quality the BMP(s) will achieve. (up to 15 Points) 15 2. (conduct ost/Benefit (Up to 16 points): Based on information provided by the applicant, a cost/benefit calculation will be conducted to compare the total project cost to the area of priority land uses treated by the proposed BMP(s). pplicant is required to provide 1 : • Ty pes(s) of BMP((s) proposed • N umber of each BMP type • To otal drainage ar ea(s) contributing to each B MP type ge area(s) that is/are consided urban, public transportation nd uses (i.e., high o density residential, industrial, • so provide geospatial inform BMP location(s) for the proje • ArcGIS and/or Goo gle Earth) that identifies the 3.
+I efits: Based on treatment ca 3) + $(B \times 3)$ + $(C \times 6)$ = $(up$ type, project bene efit will be calculated using the 12 Line Factor Points Available Α ent of 1 year, 1-hour event flow m priority land uses to the BMP(0 to 1 В ent of 85th percentile, 24-hr des low-impact development (LID) o 0 to 1.5 С 2/3 point for high capacity systems for filters/biofilters or zero-discharge BMPs 0 to 1 1 Applicants are not expected to calculate the score for question 2 and question 3.
+OCTA's technical consultant will provide the analysis for these questions based on the application materials provided by the applicant. amples in • ty systems (i.e. hydrodynamic s , charge BMPs (i.e., 4.
+I ective will the pr (up to 10 points g with the more e visible forms of po Illutants, such as a litter and 10 5. \ What oth ner BMP types v vere considered for this proj ect?
+Why was t the proposed BMP o chosen?
+(5 points) 5 6.
+I - proposed BMP performance capacity, etc. (up to 6 points ·- or effectiveness, inc cluding pollutant capture, 6 7. [project schedule will be revieupperational following the OC 6 Less tha 4 - 8 ma n 4 Months onths (6 points) (4 points) .2 months e than 12 months (2 points) (1 point)

 8. Secondary Attributes: Will the proposed project provide any benefits beyond water quality improvement (i.e., water use efficiency, public awareness, flooding control, recreation, habitat, sustainability)? (up to 5 points) 5 9.
 What is the methodology for measuring pollutant reduction before and after the BMP is implemented?
-How frequently will monitoring and performance assessment occur? (up to 10 points) 10 Provide an O&M plan for the lifespan of the proposed project.
+How frequently will monitoring and performance assessment occur? (up to 10 points) 10 10.
+Provide an O&M plan for the lifespan of the proposed project.
 Include schedule of inspections, cleaning, removal and disposal of pollutants, repairs, etc. (up to 15 points) 15 100 12.
 BONUS: Are local matching funds in excess of the 20% minimum cash being proposed?
 If yes, at what percentage? (.5 point for each 5% cash overmatch, up to 5 points) 5 Note: overmatch bonus points can only be granted to projects with a cash match.
 105